Stephen Baxter was born in Liverpool in 1957 and studied maths at Cambridge University and engineering at Southampton University.

 Stephen Baxter, one of Britain’s leading science-fiction authors, is an incredibly prolific writer, producing almost 50 works in less than two decades.

-This epic approach to science-fiction, in which Baxter poses big questions about life, humanity and the universe, continues in the Manifold trilogy: Time (1999), Space (2000) and Origin (2001).
+This epic approach to science fiction, in which Baxter poses big questions about life, humanity and the universe, continues in the Manifold trilogy: Time (1999), Space (2000) and Origin (2001).
 The trilogy explores the evolution of humankind and the history of the cosmos, positing multiple possibilities and alternative realities, particularly with regard to the possible existence of other life-forms in the universe.
-Baxter explores Fermi’s Paradox, which posits that there has been enough time for other life-forms to develop, yet wonders: ‘If they existed, they would be here’ (Enrico Fermi).
+Baxter explores Fermi’s Paradox, which posits that there has been enough time for other life-forms to develop, yet thinks: "If they existed, they would be here" (Enrico Fermi).
 The same characters feature throughout the trilogy, but each of the three novels offers a different answer to Fermi’s Paradox.
 Baxter’s detailed and logical speculations and extrapolations subvert our self-centred notion that humans are at the centre of the universe, suggesting the insignificance of our place in the grand scheme of things.
 Again, the weakness is characterisation, but the plot is gripping and fast-paced.
-Fans of hard science-fiction will not be disappointed by the vast scale of ideas and intellectual debate, presented in a manner which is entertaining and imaginative as well as extremely thought-provoking.
+Fans of hard science fiction will not be disappointed by the vast scale of ideas and intellectual debate, presented in a manner which is entertaining and imaginative as well as extremely thought-provoking.

 In 2009, Baxter published Starfall, a novella which accompanies the Xeelee sequence.
 2010 will see the publication of Xeelee: An Omnibus, comprising Raft, Timelike Infinity, Flux and Ring.